NexPlayer/Unity-SDK/platforms/nintendo.md

 ![](../assets/platforms/nin1.png)

 Alternatively, the Socket Initialization can be done from code, but it’s necessary to initialize the socket before the video player is created.
-NexPlayer doesn’t finalize the socket internally during termination to give more flexibility.
+NexPlayer™ doesn’t finalize the socket internally during termination to give more flexibility.
 Remember to finalize the socket after closing the video player and before closing your application.

-**Update for Nexplayer version 1.2.6.0 and above : **
+**Update for NexPlayer™ version 1.2.6.0 and above : **
 In the Publishing Settings tab of the Player Settings, please remove the following unnecessary values to the Dependent Libraries option:

 **Dependent Libraries: glslc.nso;multimedia.nso;**

 ![](../assets/platforms/nin2.PNG)

-It’s possible to apply this build configuration automatically by selecting NexPlayer Build Configuration in the NexPlayer tab at the Unity Menu: **NexPlayer → Build Configuration Nintendo Switch**
+It’s possible to apply this build configuration automatically by selecting NexPlayer™ Build Configuration in the NexPlayer™ tab at the Unity Menu: **NexPlayer™ → Build Configuration Nintendo Switch**

 Before building a new application on Unity, it’s important to check if there’s already another application running on the Nintendo Switch device.